priyasavaliya20-collab/Spread-Locator/Speread locator/README.md

 ---

-This project is a comprehensive Theory + Practical Statistics Analysis developed to demonstrate the application of Inferential Statistics and Hypothesis Testing on a real-world healthcare dataset containing 500 patient records.
-It combines strong statistical concepts with practical implementation using Python, enabling data-driven decision-making through rigorous statistical analysis.
+This project presents a comprehensive Theory + Practical Statistics Analysis on a real-world transaction dataset containing 500 records.
+The objective is to apply Inferential Statistics and Hypothesis Testing techniques to analyze transactional patterns, evaluate statistical relationships, and derive meaningful business insights from the data.

-The project covers the complete workflow—from understanding the theoretical foundations of statistical distributions and hypothesis testing to performing real-world data analysis, interpreting statistical results, and presenting meaningful insights through visualizations.
+The project combines statistical theory with practical implementation in Python (Jupyter Notebook), covering the complete analytical workflow from data preprocessing and exploratory data analysis (EDA) to hypothesis testing, visualization, and interpretation of results.

 ---